uraimo/Awesome-Swift-Playgrounds/README.md

 ## Apple's Playgrounds
 *Playgrounds from Apple, usually presented at some WWDC*

-* [Apple's Mandelbrot Playground](https://developer.apple.com/swift/blog/downloads/Mandelbrot.zip) - A playground with the mandelbrot fractal.
+* [Apple's Mandelbrot Playground](https://github.com/palmerc/Mandelbrot) - A playground with the mandelbrot fractal (updated to Swift2 by @palmerc).
 * [Apple's Balloons Playground](https://developer.apple.com/swift/blog/downloads/Balloons.zip) - The balloons playground showed at WWDC14.